jlpospisil/docker-postgresql-nodejs/README.md

 ### API
 The API is expected to be a node.js project running on port 80.
-That project should exist in the ./api directory.
+It should be installed in the ./api directory.

-### Frontend application
+### Application
-The front end application is expected to be a react project and should be installed in the ./app directory.
+The front end application is expected to be a node.js project running on port 3000.
+It should be installed in the ./app directory.